 There is now evidence that both mechanisms are at work.
-Inhibitory postsynaptic potentials (IPSPs) do appear in intracellular recordings of simple cells (Creutzfeldt and Ito, 1968), and their interaction with the excitatory postsynaptic potentials (EPSPs) is subtractive (Ferster and Jagadeesh, 1992; Berman et al., 1991).
 Ferster (1986) measured the selectivity of the IPSPs and found it to be identical to that of the EPSPs.
 Moreover, he found that in ON regions a light increase results in EPSPs and a light decrease results in IPSPs, while in OFF regions a light decrease results in EPSPs and a light increase results in IPSPs (Ferster, 1988).
 In other words, EPSPs and IPSPs are spatially overlapping.
 The inhibitory responses result from both withdrawal of excitation and actual inhibition, just as the excitatory responses result from both withdrawal of inhibition and actual excitation.